gobeam/mongo-go-pagination/README.md

     	// Querying paginated data
     	// Sort and select are optional
-        // Multiple Sort chaining is also allowed var products []Product
+        // Multiple Sort chaining is also allowed
+        // If you want to do some complex sort like sort by score(weight) for full text search fields you can do it easily
+        // sortValue := bson.M{
+        //		"$meta" : "textScore",
+        //	}
+        // aggPaginatedData, err := paginate.New(collection).Context(ctx).Limit(limit).Page(page).Sort("score", sortValue)...
+        var products []Product
     	paginatedData, err := New(collection).Context(ctx).Limit(limit).Page(page).Sort("price", -1).Select(projection).Filter(filter).Decode(&products).Find()
     	if err != nil {